Hypothyroidism in Dogs

 Soloxine (levothyroxine sodium) is the most commonly prescribed medication for hypothyroid dogs.
 (Synthroid is the same drug’s human formulation, but may not work well for dogs -- one person reported that her dog developed severe acid reflux while taking Synthroid that resolved when the dog was switched to Soloxine.
 In addition, the dosage needed was reduced by half.)
 Because thyroid supplementation increases the metabolic rate, dogs with significant heart disease or hypertension (high blood pressure) should be treated with caution.

 The typical thyroxine starting dose is 0.1 mg per 10 pounds of ideal body weight every 12 hours (twice daily dosing works best due to the medication’s short half life in dogs).
 Smaller dogs require higher doses for their size, while sighthounds should be given less.
 In complicated cases, where the patient also has diabetes or an illness affecting the liver, kidneys, or heart, treatment should begin more slowly, at 25 percent of the standard beginning dose, and gradually increase over three months.
+Insulin should be reduced when starting thyroid treatment on diabetic dogs, since hypothyroidism causes insulin resistance and treatment will reduce this immediately.

 Veterinarians report differences in how dogs respond to generic and brand-name drugs, and many warn against using generics because of differences in absorption and bioavailability.
 Fortunately, brand-name thyroid drugs are inexpensive, just a few dollars a month, so there is little economic advantage to using generics.
 Once a dog is stabilized on a particular thyroid medication, it’s better to keep the dog on that product rather than switch from one brand to another.